 E1.
 Review Criteria

-IMLS instructs reviewers to evaluate applications according to the review criteria included in this section and to consider all Required, Conditionally Required, and Supporting Documents, as listed in Section D2a.
+IMLS instructs reviewers to evaluate applications according to the review criteria included in this section and to consider all Required, Conditionally Required, and Supporting Documents, as listed in Section D2a of this Notice of Funding Opportunity.

 Project Justification